craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 #### Stage One
 At Stage One, the Lycanthrope is experiencing or has experienced their first Transformation.

+While Transformed, a Lycanthrope experiences the following:
+ - You cannot speak.
+ - You cannot pick up or hold most items, including traditional weapons.
+ - You cannot wear any armor, and if you were wearing armor while you Transform, it is destroyed.
+ - Your Armor Class is equal to 10 plus the total of your Dexterity and Constitution Modifiers.
+ - Your Strength Modifier is increased by 1.
+ - You have Resistance to Bludgeoning, Piercing, or Slashing damage from non-magical or non-silver weapons.
+ - You have two Natural Weapons, a Strength-based Bite Attack (2d6) and a Strength-based Claw Attack (1d8).
+When you make an Attack as an Action using one of the two, you may make another Attack as a Bonus Action using the other Natural Weapon.

 first transformation; as their bones crack, break, and grow, their skin becomes taut against their muscles, they grow a thick layer of fur across their body, and their face breaks forward and out to form a canine snout and jaw.
 When this happens, the creature makes a DC 18 Con Save.
 If they fail, they die.
 Otherwise, they are Transformed.